-My first job after leaving university was marketing water treatment systems for rural communities in developing countries, while clean water is a must to help prevent deadly but easily preventable diseases such as diarrhoea and typhoid, we constantly had to explain to potential buyers that no we weren’t a charity, but a for profit company, which often led to much confusion as providing clean water in emerging economies was so often seen as charity work.
+My first job after leaving university was marketing water treatment systems for rural communities in developing countries.
+While clean water is a must to help prevent deadly but easily preventable diseases such as diarrhoea and typhoid, we constantly had to explain to potential buyers that no we weren’t a charity, but a for profit company, which often led to much confusion as providing clean water in emerging economies was so often seen as charity work.

-Frontier and emerging markets are no exception to this trend, although there might be the temptation to believe that these countries should grateful for any investment, the desire and need to ensure that firms make a difference to society at large is just as great as in developed markets.
+Frontier and emerging markets are no exception to this trend.
+Although there might be the temptation to believe that these countries should grateful for any investment, the desire and need to ensure that firms make a difference to society at large is just as great as in developed markets.

 Impact investment is loose term but firstly means avoiding investments in areas such as weapons manufacturing, cigarettes or other harmful products.
-But more specifically it means investment in companies that provide a social and environmental dividend alongside a financial return, typically this means investment in sustainable energy, education, microfinance, or sustainable agriculture.
+But more specifically it means investment in companies that provide a social and environmental dividend alongside a financial return.
+Typically this means investment in sustainable energy, education, microfinance, or sustainable agriculture.

-While financial returns are usually easy enough to measure, impact returns are often more difficult to quantify and measure, which is where firms like Magpie Advisory can help design and refine impact strategies.
+While financial returns are usually easy enough to measure, impact returns are often more difficult to quantify and measure.
+This is where firms like Magpie Advisory can help design and refine impact strategies.
 I was lucky enough to chat with Aleksandra Gadzala, the CEO of Magpie Advisory who explained how her firm helped others design their own impact strategies and navigate geopolitical risk in emerging economies.
 After focusing on political risk for an African focused fund and completing a PhD on China- Africa relations at Oxford University Aleksandra took the plunge to start her own firm.